 When one parent must move away from Virginia, a family court judge will typically adjust the parenting plan.
 Sometimes, the parent who plans to remain in Virginia will oppose the move and does not want to enter into negotiations with the relocating parent.
 In these situations, the parent who plans to stay may need to litigate the issue in a Virginia family court.
 This is where the Fairfax family law attorneys at Surovell Isaacs & Levy can help as well.

 Virginia family court judges do have the authority to keep a custodial parent from relocating with children.
 Judges determine the issue by considering the following three factors:

 - Is the relocating parent moving for economic reasons such as a job transfer?

 - Will the move result in additional familial support for the relocating custodial parent?

 - Will the child receive additional educational opportunities by moving?

 Ultimately, the judge will decide the issue in the best interest of the child by analyzing the specific factors in each child’s case.

 Our Virginia Child Custody Attorneys Can Help

 A parent’s relationship with his or her children is precious, and child custody is one of the most heavily litigated areas of family law in Virginia.
-At Surovell Isaacs & Levy PLC, our skilled family law attorneys have extensive experience helping our clients negotiate Virginia child custody matters.
+At Surovell Isaacs & Levy PLC, our Fairfax-based family law attorneys have extensive experience helping our clients negotiate Virginia child custody matters.
 We understand the importance of spending quality time with one’s children.
 We fight hard for the type of plan that serves the best interests of our clients and their children.

-Whether you’re a stay-at-home parent committing to homeschooling your child, a parent of a child with special needs, or a parent trying to cope with the fall out of domestic abuse or violence, we can help.
+Whether you’re a stay-at-home parent committing to homeschooling your child, a parent of a child with special needs, or a parent trying to cope with the fallout of domestic abuse or violence, we can help.
 Contact the experienced attorneys at Surovell Isaacs & Levy PLC to schedule your initial consultation today.